Associate Vice President of Student Affairs and Dean of Students

 Dr. Blackshear received his bachelor’s of science and master’s of science degrees in psychology from Florida A&M University, where he was a scholarship member of the world famous Marching 100 band.
 He completed his Ph.D. in Clinical Psychology from Georgia State University.

 Dr. Blackshear has a private practice where he specializes in forensic psychology, post traumatic stress disorder, sexual identity and development, acculturative stress, psychological assessment, eating disorders, family and couples psychology, and general psychology for individuals ages 13 and up.

-Dr. Blackshear is the proud father of five!
+Dr. Blackshear is the proud father of six!
 His oldest son is a graduate of UNC-Greensboro and his second oldest son is a student at UC-San Diego.
-His little ones will serve as Giles mascots!
-His wife, Kimberly, is very excited about living in Giles and is, no doubt, the most popular member of the family.
+His little ones will serve as Trinity mascots!
+His wife, Kimberly, is very excited about living in Trinity and is, no doubt, the most popular member of the family.
 He loves music, music, and more music; seeking the perfect set of headphones; and anything ever produced by the artist, Prince.
 He has lived many places, but his hometown of Savannah, GA is the land that holds his heart.